Good skin health is positively associated with vitamin C rich foods!

 Vitamin C protects the skin from damage caused by sun UV radiation both UVA (premature ageing and wrinkles) and UVB (pigmentation and tanning) along with sunscreen.

-Vitamin C has anti-inflammatory property, thus removes acne problem and reduce the redness of the skin caused due to acne.
+Vitamin C has anti-inflammatory property, thus removing acne problems and reducing the redness of the skin caused due to acne.
 Due to enhanced collagen and elastin protein, it reduces scars formed by acne and wound healing property.

 Concluding, Vitamin C is a powerhouse ingredient, acts like a protective sheath that provides you with complete protection and gives you a healthy and happy life.